sudocode-ai/sudopod/.sudocode/loadbalancing/LOADBALANCING_IMPLEMENTATION_PLAN.md

 After implementing both phases, conduct end-to-end testing to verify the complete system:

 1. **Manual Testing**:
-   - Manually drain a node using the Nomad UI
+   - Use the admin API to drain a node
    - Verify the system detects the drain and removes the instance
    - Create new sandboxes and verify they are not placed on draining nodes